honzaal/OpenFOAM/README.md

 # OpenFOAM cases

 .
-.
-.

-# VIV_cylinder (not ready for use)
+# VIV_cylinder (not ready yet)

 Vortex induced vibrations tutorial case, the starting point for the first "discord-project".
 Dynamic mesh with SDOF & transient BC, setup suitable for OpenFOAM 5.0.
-This case is based on wingMotion tutorial (pimpleDyMFoam) with some changes applied.
-The setting has some flaws, check later for updates.
+The case is based on wingMotion tutorial (transient part) but still has some flaws.. check for later updates.

 Please visit https://discord.gg/P9p9eHn for more information and progress in this project.
-You'll find there an open and helpful community & plenty room for your ideas or questions too (-:
+You'll find here an open and helpful community & plenty room for your ideas and questions too :)

 .
-.
-.

 # VIV_cylinder_v2

-The same case with different settings, much quicker results.
-Lower turbulent KE and dissipation rate on inlet too.
-Steady-state simulation with mapping added so the show starts quickly (good for testing), but for real I'd use only the unsteady part with transient BC.
+The same case with different settings, much quicker run.
+Steady-state simulation (simpleFoam) is done to skip the long period of vortex formation, followed by field mapping to other case for transient solver (pimpleDyMFoam).
+This way the show starts quickly (good for testing) but for real results I'd do only the unsteady part with transient BC.
+Turbulent KE and dissipation rate were lowered on inlet.